Starry Plough

-The Starry Plough banner (An Camchéachta – the bent plough) is a flag which was originally used by the Irish Citizen Army, a socialist Irish republican movement, and subsequently adopted by other Irish political organisations.
+The Starry Plough banner (An Camchéachta – the bent plough) is a flag which was originally used by the Irish Citizen Army, a socialist Irish republican movement, in 1914, and subsequently adopted by other Irish political organisations.

 Composition

 The original Starry Plough was designed by William H. Megahy, though the concept may have originated with George William Russell, for the Irish Citizen Army and showed silver stars on a green background.
 The flag depicts an asterism (an identifiable part of a constellation) of the constellation Ursa Major, called The Plough (or "Starry Plough") in Ireland and Britain, the Big Dipper in North America, and various other names worldwide.
 Two of the Plough's seven stars point to Polaris, the North Star.
 James Connolly, co-founder of the Irish Citizen Army with Jack White and James Larkin, said the significance of the banner was that a free Ireland would control its own destiny from the plough to the stars.

-The sword as the ploughshare is also a biblical reference in Isaiah 2:3-4.
-In the bible verse, God pushes his followers to turn their weapons into tools, turning the means for war into the means for peace.
-The marriage of Catholic tradition, the biblical reference being integral to the flag's design, with socialist concepts, like the working class and the oppressor forcing them to take up their plowshares as arms, leaves the Starry Plough flag with complexity and nuanced implications, which culminate in a very wide range of interpretations.
+The sword as the coulter is also a biblical reference in Isaiah 2:3-4.
+In the Bible verse, God pushes his followers to turn their weapons into tools, turning the means for war into the means for peace.
+The marriage of Catholic tradition, the biblical reference being integral to the flag's design, with socialist concepts, like the working class and the oppressor forcing them to take up their ploughshares as arms, leaves the Starry Plough flag with complex and nuanced implications that are susceptible to a wide range of interpretations.